Tell me more about campus life.

-Even more impressive is the intellectual fire and commitment that all UChicago members bring to their work – from first year undergraduates to our most senior faculty.
+Even more impressive is the intellectual fire and commitment that all UChicago members bring to their work – from first-year undergraduates to our most senior faculty.

-You can get a feel for campus life by strolling through a virtual display of campus architecture, checking out our campus attractions, downloading a campus map and walking guide, and arranging for a campus tour.
+You can get a feel for campus life by strolling through a virtual display of campus architecture, checking out our neighborhood attractions, downloading a campus map and walking guide, and arranging for a campus tour.

 Not in Chicago?
 Don’t worry, you’ll have the chance to visit campus, meet the MAPSS staff, attend graduate courses, and meet the Chairs of our Social Science departments during Campus Days for Admitted Students in April.

 Hyde Park is a beautiful, leafy, residential neighborhood that houses nearly 60% of UChicago faculty.
-Walkable, diverse, and with an important history in US politics, it features a wide array of restaurants, museums, excellent public and private schools, and historic architecture.
+Walkable, diverse, and with an important history in U.S. politics, it features a wide array of restaurants, museums, excellent public and private schools, and historic architecture.

 For updates on the latest shopping and dining, visit the 53rd Street Blog.

 Is there a better city in the United States?
 We don’t think so.
-The architecture, the lake front, the restaurants, the art scene, the night life, the parks, the museums, and (most) of our sports teams are world class.
+The architecture, the lake front, the restaurants, the art scene, the night life, the parks, the museums, and our sports teams are world class.

 The city lives on a residential scale, with 77 diverse neighborhoods, each with distinct cultures, attractions, and points of interest.